Under Armour Has a New Sneaker Model for Stephen Curry

 But there is a chance for fans to get the shoes before the May 1 drop date.

-Curry, along with Under Armour and retail giant Foot Locker, are allowing fans the change to get a signed pair of the shoes.
-The retailer’s flagship on 34th Street in New York City will have 30 signed pairs of the shoe in a limited edition white and gold colorway.
-This is the only chance to get the white and gold look, as the colorway of the shoe will not come to retail.
+Curry, along with Under Armour and retail giant Foot Locker, are allowing fans the chance to get a signed pair of the shoes.
+The retailer’s flagship on 34th Street in New York City will have 30 signed pairs of the shoe in a limited-edition white-and-gold colorway.
+This is the only chance to get the white-and-gold look, as it will not come to retail.